 How confident are TDD developers?
 Very.
 In my experience, TDD too often produces code that works very nicely for the test cases, and simply doesn’t on real data.
 Frequently, my bug reports to such projects are automatically met with “no, we tested for something like that”.
 I have even pointed out exactly where the bug is, only to have its existence be denied.
 The arrogance TDD seems to cultivate—that any TDD code is somehow a higher standard of robustness—shields its developers from the preeminent fact that it is more often than not the opposite.

 Moreover the process itself encourages laziness.
-While writing the tests should be the most carefully focused part of TDD, it's comparatively mindless to generating new code.
-From personal experience, I know it's wearying.
-There's an attitude of "let's just move on to the next test".
+While writing the tests should be the most carefully focused part of TDD, it’s comparatively mindless to generating new code.
+From personal experience, I know that writing tests is wearying.
+There’s an attitude of “let’s just move on to the next test”.
 This laziness carries over into the target code itself: after hours of writing tests, just cruft some implementation together and hope it holds.

 It has become a running joke among software consumers by how late software development’s deadlines slip.
 Why does this happen?